-(Reno) Today attorney Gordon Cowan representing Laura Leigh, president of Wild Horse Education (WHE) and journalist for Horseback Magazine, filed yet another monumental brief in the battle to protect the public’s “right to know” about the Bureau of Land Management (BLM) Wild Horse and Burro program.
+(Reno) Laura Leigh, president of Wild Horse Education (WHE) and journalist for Horseback Magazine, filed yet another monumental brief in the battle to protect the public’s “right to know” about the Bureau of Land Management (BLM) Wild Horse and Burro program.
 This case began in federal district court, has gone to the Ninth Circuit Court, back to district and now back to the Ninth Circuit Court.

 In February of 2012 the Ninth Circuit ruled that the press was “the guardian of the public and the judiciary the guardian of the free press.” and that the government must prove that restrictions were “narrowly tailored” to suit that premise.

-In hearings this past year back in district court the BLM presented a “financial concern” and issues that were not applicable to observing roundups or care and handling of animals in the custody of the government currently stockpiled in holding facilities.
+In hearings this past year, back in district court, the BLM presented as a defense: “financial concern” and issues that were not applicable to observing roundups or care and handling of animals in the custody of the government currently stockpiled in holding facilities.
 The BLM also admitted that roundups are an ongoing process that do not end when one removal operation ends.